Who and How? Adverse Selection and flexible Moral Hazard: Applications

 \section{Applications}

-We illustrate \Cref{thm:Characterization} with several examples.
-Note that we have not specified the principal's preferences so far as the characterization above is independent of them.
-In the examples below, unless otherwise stated, assume that the principal is risk neutral and his final payoff after output realization $x$ and paying wage $w$ is $x-w$.
-Assume further that $X=[\ul x, \bar x]$, as well as $0<\ul\th<\bar\th<1$ and that $F\in \D(\Th)$ admits an everywhere positive density $f$.
+We illustrate the usefulness of \Cref{thm:Characterization} with several examples.
+Note that we have specified no preferences for the principal so far.
+The characterization above is independent of them.
+In the examples that follow, unless otherwise stated, we assume that the principal is risk-neutral and seeks to maximize the expected final payoff, \( x - w \).
+Additionally, we assume \( X = [\ul{x}, \bar{x}] \), $\underline{w}=-\infty$, $\bar w = +\infty$, and that \( 0 \leq \ul{\theta} \leq \bar{\theta} < 1 \).
+The distribution \( F \in \Delta(\Theta) \) is assumed to have an everywhere positive density \( f \), and the agent's ex-ante outside option is zero.